 Some women like to sleep with it, but others feel that’s too much and would rather sleep without it.
 By controlling your pain throughout the day — a belly band can help you sleep at night even if you don’t wear it at bedtime.
 It will help keep your daily aches and pains at bay.

-If you don’t like wearing it at bed, find your most comfortable pajamas and slip between the sheets.
+If you don’t like wearing it in bed, find your most comfortable pajamas and slip between the sheets.

 10. Apps to Help You Sleep Better